dariajung/bloom/README.md

 Bloom
 ============

-A simple bloom filter written in Python.
+A simple bloom filter written in Python using the Murmur hash.

-Uses the Jenkins and Murmur hashes.

 ###Bloom Filter